malakza/Anime-Sama-Downloader/README.md

 </div>

-You wish for something a service to get removed/added, open an issue.
+You wish for something/a service to get removed/added, open an issue.